The Changes of Heart miR-1 and miR-133 Expressions following

-MicroRNAs (miRNAs) play a key role in the development of heart, and the recent studies have shown that miR- 1 and miR-133 are the key regulators of cardiac hypertrophy.
-Therefore this study aimed to evaluate the effect of an endurance training program on the expression of this miRs and their transcriptional network
+MicroRNAs (miRNAs) play a key role in the development of the heart.
+Recent studies have shown that miR- 1 and miR-133 are key regulators of cardiac hypertrophy.
+Therefore, we aimed to evaluate the effect of an endurance training (ET) program on the expressions of these miRNAs and their transcriptional network.

-In this experimental study.
-Cardiac hypertrophy was induced by 14 weeks of endurance training (1 hour per day, 6 days per weeks at 75% Vo2max).
-The rats (221 ± 23 g) of experimental (n=7) and control group (n=7) were anesthetized to evaluate heart morphology changes by echocardiography.
-After sacrificed the expression of miR-1, miR-133, Hand2, mef2c, HDAC4, and SRF gene expression were evaluated by Real-Time PCR.
-Finally, the collected data were evaluated by independent t-test to determine of difference between groups.
+In this experimental study, cardiac hypertrophy was induced by 14 weeks of ET for 1 hour per day, 6 days per week at 75% VO2 max).
+The rats (221 ± 23 g) in the experimental (n=7) and control (n=7) groups were anesthetized to evaluate heart morphology changes by echocardiography.
+Next, we evaluated expressions of miR-1 and miR-133, and heart and neural crest derivatives express 2 (Hand2), Mef2c, histone deacetylase 4 (Hdac4) and serum response factor (Srf) gene expressions by real-time polymerase chain reaction (PCR).
+Finally, the collected data were evaluated by the independent t test to determine differences between the groups

-It seems the expression of miR-1 and miR-133 and their target genes involve in physiological hypertrophy induced by endurance training in the trained rats
+The expressions of miR-1 and miR-133 and their target genes appeared to be involved in physiological hypertrophy induced by ET in these rats.